jxxcarlson/DrumLanguage/README.md

 MIDI should also be added (in and out).

 The drum app is a very weak application of items (2) and (3).
 It is first test case for the viability of this project.
-I plan some other demo apps which will more fully test the system as it develops.

 **Notes**